Periodontology: Training

 Before applying to any postgraduate training program in periodontology, one must first complete a dental degree.

-Australia

-Australian programs are accredited by the Australian Dental Council (ADC) and are three years in length and culminate with either a master's degree (MDS) or a Doctor of Clinical Dentistry degree (DClinDent).
-Fellowship can then be obtained with the Royal Australasian College of Dental Surgeons, FRACDS (Perio).

 Canada

 Canadian programs are accredited by the Commission on Dental Accreditation of Canada and are a minimum of three years in length and usually culminate with a master (MSc or MDent) degree.
 Graduates are then eligible to sit for the fellowship exams with the Royal College of Dentists of Canada.
 Dentistry is a regulated profession.
 To become a licensed dentist in Canada one must have a BDS, DDS, or DMD degree and be certified by the National Dental Examining Board of Canada.